arckoor/language-expression-evaluator/readme.md

 If `LEE_DEBUG_MODE` at the top of `script.js` is set to `true`, the bot will send debug messages when various events occur.
 During cost calculation the bot will display the best cost value it has found so far.
 It will also warn about duplicate matches, non-existent keys, undefined responses and infinite `ref` loops.
 If you want to create your own debug messages call `LEE_print_debug_error(msg, severity)`, with severity being either `null` for `lee__error_message` or another CSS class to apply custom styling (such as with `lee__debug__message`).

 ## Packages
 This project uses functions from [js-levenshtein](https://github.com/gustf/js-levenshtein).
 Even though it is available as a [npm package](https://www.npmjs.com/package/js-levenshtein), the functions were included in the source code to avoid using `require`or `import` as this project is meant to be runnable standalone.
-The function names were modified to fit the naming scheme and `var` was changed to `let` to avoid variable name collisions.
+The code was modified slightly to make it class-compatible.
 All credit for this code goes to [Gustaf Andersson](https://github.com/gustf).